What is Open Access?

 The Declaration of Principles of the Budapest Open Access Initiative of 14 February 2002 is considered the starting point of the Open Access movement.
 The initiative is an international, interdisciplinary collaboration of scientists with the aim of making research results freely available to the public.
 The University of Salzburg follows the definition of Open Access publishing that is still valid today, as it was developed in the declaration.
 Further information at: Budapest Declaration (2002)

-To reaffirm its support for open access publishing, the University of Salzburg signed the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities on March 11, 2014.
-The Berlin Declaration was adopted by international research organizations at a meeting of the Max Planck Society on October 22, 2003, and has been signed by 489 organizations to date.
-The aim of the declaration is to promote new ways of disseminating knowledge via the Internet in accordance with the principle of open access.
+To reaffirm its support for Open Access publishing, the University of Salzburg signed the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities on March 11, 2014.
+The Berlin Declaration was adopted by international research organizations at a meeting of the Max Planck Society on October 22, 2003, and has been signed by over 750 organizations to date.
+The aim of the declaration is to promote new ways of disseminating knowledge via the Internet in accordance with the principle of Open Access.
 Behind this is the vision of a comprehensive and freely accessible cultural heritage and representation of knowledge.